Jordan Dane

-Jordan Dane (born 1953) is a romantic thriller young adult fiction novelist.
-She sold her first three-book series in auction to Avon/HarperCollins in June 2006 and another three-book thriller series in May 2007.
-The first series was released April through June 2008; titles and release dates for the second series were released beginning in February 2009.
+Jordan Dane (born 1953) is an American romantic thriller young adult fiction novelist.
+She sold her first three-book series in auction to Avon/HarperCollins in June 2006, and another three-book thriller series in May 2007.
+The first series was released April through June 2008.
+Titles and release dates for the second series were released beginning in February 2009.

-Pursuing publication since 2003, Dane has received awards in 33 writing competitions, including Publishers Weekly Best Book of 2008 for Mass-Market for debut novel, No One Heard Her Scream.
+Pursuing publication since 2003, Dane has received awards in 33 writing competitions, including Publishers Weekly Best Book of 2008 for Mass-Market for her debut novel, No One Heard Her Scream.
 She is a member of Romance Writers of America, Mystery Writers of America, Sisters in Crime, and the International Thriller Writers.